 There is also the challenge of trying to obtaining hard copy data from Sub-Contractors and Work Package Contractors.
 If you are very fortunate you may get a single hard copy from them, more often that not you will be printing at the 11th hours and at times beyond this time of night in preparing the final hard copy documentation.

 Another area is to make sure about hard copy drawings from Architects and Structural Engineers and other parties responsible for design.

-Experienced O&M Company - When you appoint Riddell PM you will be supported by one of the leading O&M Manual companies in the UK bringing a depth of knowledge and experience to assist and support your project management team.
+Experienced O&M Company - When you appoint Riddell PM you will be supported by one of the leading O&M Manual consultancy firms in the UK bringing a depth of knowledge and years of experience to assist and support your project management team.